-If you are intending to compost animal by-products you may also need approval from the Animal Health Veterinary Laboratory Agency (AHVLA).
-See AHVLA website.
-You are particularly likely to need AHVLA approval if you intend to supply compost to other users or use the compost at another place.
+If you are intending to compost animal by-products you may also need approval from the Animal and Plant Health Agency (APHA).
+See APHA website.
+You are particularly likely to need APHA approval if you intend to supply compost to other users or use the compost at another place.

 You have to exclude farmed animals (includes pet sheep, cattle, pigs or poultry) from the area where the composting takes place and where the compost will be used.

-For further information on animal by-products requirements, see the AHVLA website.
+For further information on animal by-products requirements, see the APHA website.